joeliaagbavon/EntertainmentData-main/README.md

 ## Challenges and Solutions
 Setting up the HPCC enviroment and learning the syntac of ECL were some difficulties that I faced.
 I was able to overcome these problems by:
-    - Engaging with the challenge sponsors: With the teachings and guidance from the sponsors, my experience with learning a new langauge went by more smoothly.
+   <p> - Engaging with the challenge sponsors: With the teachings and guidance from the sponsors, my experience with learning a new langauge went by more smoothly. </p>

 ## Datasets Used